 "I'm sorry…" I whispered.
-I heard the soldier's footsteps drawing closer, fear spiking in my heart.
+I heard the soldier's footsteps drawing closer, and fear spiked in my gut.
 "There's nothing I can do… I'm sorry…"

-"GET ME OUT OF HERE!"
-Jason yelled, his voice transforming from pain to anger, and my vision spiraled and I was back in the hospital again.
+"GET ME OUT OF HERE!" my brother screamed, his voice transforming from pain to anger.
+My world spun, and I was in the hospital again.

-The cool floor pressed against my back.
-The ceiling fan rotated above me and several doctors looked down on me in concern.
-"Get him back onto the bed," one doctor instructed and I felt myself being picked up and then set down softly on the covers.
+The cold floor pressed against my back.
+The ceiling fan rotated above me and several doctors looked at me in concern.
+"Get him onto the bed," one doctor instructed and I felt myself being picked up and then set down softly onto the blankets.
 I laid there numbly.
 I saw the doctors' mouths open and close, but no sound came out.

-Suddenly, I was back on the cliff.
+Suddenly, I was on the clifftop.
 Amethyst's ghost slowly rose out of her grave, arm extended.
 "Save me…" she whispered.
 "Save me…"

 I fell to my knees, hands covering my ears.
 "I'm sorry.
 I'm sorry.
 I'm sorry.
 I can't.
 I'm only a boy!"
-I screamed at them.
+I sobbed at them.
 "What am I supposed to do?"

 I pushed myself to my feet.
 Chaos reigned around me, but I remained untouched.
 I took one step forward, then another.
 "A hefty duty… but a man without anything to lose is the most dangerous of all."
-I stood on top a pile of corpses— Haranian, Kalayan, Karkarsian.
-Every government was guilty.
+I stood on top a pile of Haranian corpses.
+Every last member of their government was guilty.
 I knew it in my heart.
-I dug my shoe into the face of a fallen Haranian, grinning in satisfaction as I broke several of his teeth.
+I dug my shoe into one of their faces, grinning in satisfaction as I broke in several of his teeth.
 The cold war had been played by all sides, but the innocents had paid the price.
-I would be the destroyer of all that remained, for in this world, justice would come by no other way.
+I would be the obliterator of all the guilty that remained, for in this world, justice would come by no other way.